state-hiu/hiu.state.gov/products/_posts/2018-10-25-CameroonNigeria_Anglophone_2018Oct25_HIU_U1929.md

   - IDP
   - Refugee
   - Anglophone
-tweet: "The Anglophone crisis displaced an estimated 463,891 and aid access is restricted."
+tweet: "The Anglophone crisis displaces an estimated 463,891 and aid access is restricted."
 ---
 The ongoing Anglophone crisis, in the South-West and North-West regions of Cameroon, continues to worsen with an estimated 464,000 displaced across southern Cameroon and Nigeria.
 The worst affected areas are inaccessible to humanitarian aid because of continued violence.